google/WebFundamentals/src/_langs/en/updates/2015-06-12-Media-Source-Extensions-for-Audio.markdown

 When playback reaches a gap in the timeline due to reclaimed memory it may glitch if the gap is small enough or stall completely if the gap is too large.
 Neither is a great user experience, so it's important to avoid appending too much data at once and to manually remove ranges from the media timeline that are no longer necessary.

 Ranges can be removed via the [remove()](https://dvcs.w3.org/hg/html-media/raw-file/tip/media-source/media-source.html#widl-SourceBuffer-remove-void-double-start-unrestricted-double-end) method on each SourceBuffer; which takes a [start, end] range in seconds.
-Similar to appendBuffer(), each remove() will fire an "updateend" event once it completes.
+Similar to appendBuffer(), each remove() will fire an `updateend` event once it completes.
 Other removes or appends should not be issued until the event fires.

 On desktop Chrome, you can keep approximately 12 megabytes of audio content and 150 megabytes of video content in memory at once.
 You should not rely on these values across browsers or platforms; e.g., they are most certainly not representative of mobile devices.